official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-2-0.md

 125. From 19 September, the COS Committee met weekly, usually on a Wednesday morning, to discuss Iraq, and other operational issues.

-[^80] The MOD confers the title Director General on personnel at two-star, or civilian Director level; [^81] Public hearing, 16 December 2009, page 72.
+[^80]: The MOD confers the title Director General on personnel at two-star, or civilian Director level;
+[^81]: Public hearing, 16 December 2009, page 72.
-[^82] Public hearing, 3 December 2009, page 10.
+[^82]: Public hearing, 3 December 2009, page 10.
-[^83] Minutes, 19 September 2002, Chiefs of Staff meeting.
+[^83]: Minutes, 19 September 2002, Chiefs of Staff meeting.

 286

-The Report of the Iraq Inquiry126.
-The agenda for the weekly COS (Operations) meetings usually comprised a briefing from the Chief of Defence Intelligence, followed by:
+126. The agenda for the weekly COS (Operations) meetings usually comprised a briefing from the Chief of Defence Intelligence, followed by:

-2  |  Decision-making within government

 *  “political/military overview”;
 *  operational planning;